WilliamLi0623/cs246e-notes/Notes/object_oriented_design.md

           - TLDR you can always take control of what would happen.
           - Because the public method `play` is non virtual and it is public, I can still have control over it.
 The subclasses cannot replace `play`, only `doPlay`.
           - Now, I can make promises, e.g, I can add `checkCopyright()` before `doPlay`.
-        - In the future, can add before/after code
+        - In the future, can add before/after code.
-          - Ex. call `checkCopyright()` before, call `updatePlayCount()` afterwards
+          - Ex. call `checkCopyright()` before, call `updatePlayCount()` afterwards.
-      - Generalizes the Template Method Pattern
+      - Generalizes the Template Method Pattern.
-        - Puts every virtual method function inside a template method
+        - Puts every virtual method function inside a template method.
 - **Interface Segregation Principle**
-    - Many small interfaces is better than one large interface
+    - Many small interfaces is better than one large interface.
-    - If a class has many functionalities, each client of the class should only see the functionality that it needs
+    - If a class has many functionalities, each client of the class should only see the functionality that it needs.
     - Ex.
-Video Game (will ignore NVI to keep example short)
+Video Game (will ignore NVI to keep example short).
       ```C++
       class Enemy {
           public:
+              virtual void draw();    // Needed by UI
               virtual void strike();  // Needed by game logic
-              virtual void draw();    // Needed by UI'
       };
       ```
       ```C++
       class UI {
-          vector<Enemy *> v;
+          vector<Enemy*> v;
       };
       ```
       ```C++
       class Battlefield {
-          vector<Enemy *> v;
+          vector<Enemy*> v;
       };
       ```
-      - If we need to change the drawing interface, `Battlefield` must recompile for no reason
+      - If we need to change the drawing interface, `Battlefield` must recompile for no reason.
+      - If we change the combat interface, `UI` must recompile for no reason.
-      - Creates needless coupling between `UI` and `Battlefield`
+      - Creates needless coupling between `UI` and `Battlefield`.
       - One solution: **Multiple Inheritance**
       ```C++
       class Enemy: public Draw, public Combat {};